 After your bronchoscopy

+If you had a general anaesthetic you usually wake up in the recovery room or the endoscopy unit.
 You should be able to get changed into your own clothes once you feel less sleepy.

 You can usually go home the same day.